 - Awarding major contracts for curbside and drop-off food scraps collection.

 These webinars are among the resources the Institute for Local Self-Reliance (ILSR) offers to support a distributed and diverse composting infrastructure that includes community-scale and on-farm composting.

-To view and listen to our past composting-related webinar recordings, click HERE.
+To view and listen to our other past composting-related webinar recordings, click HERE.

 WEBINAR SCHEDULE & REGISTRATION

-The registration fee for each webinar is $20.
-Participation in this series is free for local government and members of our Community Composter Coalition.
-Webinar recordings will be made available to those who register.
-Recordings for past webinars can be accessed by registering for the individual webinar.
+The registration fee to view each webinar recording is $20.
+Participation in this series is free for local government, farmers, and members of our Community Composter Coalition.
+The webinar recordings are made available immediately upon registration.

 Fee: $20 per webinar